Classic Xi'an to Beijing Adventure

 To truly understand China, you’ve got to get out and meet it on its own terms, which is exactly what this eight-day trip through the country’s northern reaches delivers.
 Up here, you’ll get to the big stuff (the Great Wall, Xi’an, Beijing) and lesser-known treasures that only the hardiest of travellers ever get to experience: Datong’s Hanging Monastery, the amazing Yungang Buddha Caves, the nearly 3,000-year-old city of Pingyao, even a calligraphy class, to name just a few.

-Hands-On: Calligraphy Class, Pingyao.
+Your Hands-On Moment: Calligraphy Class, Pingyao.
 Forbidden City visit.
 Great Wall Mutianyu excursion.
 Hanging Monastery visit.
 Yungang Grottoes visit.
 All transport between destinations and to/from included activities.

 Visit the Forbidden City and the Great Wall, See thousands of Buddha statues at the Yungang Grottoes, Enjoy an included calligraphy class, Explore the ancient city of Pingyao